Art Nouveau architecture in Riga: Neo-Classical Art Nouveau

 The last stage of the development of Art Nouveau architecture in Riga is also the style least well represented, so-called Neo-Classical Art Nouveau.
 It can be interpreted as a reaction against the earlier, highly decorative forms of architecture.
 Drawing on the language of Classical architecture which had been a prolific style in the Russian Empire during the 19th century (but not common in Riga), this rather monumental variant of Art Nouveau was used in several new bank buildings.
 Purely Neo-Classical buildings from this time are still rare, however; often a classical basic layout was made to accommodate details and decorations that belonged firmly to the vocabulary of late Art Nouveau.
 A typically monumental example of such a building is the former Commercial Bank of Riga (today housing Latvijas Radio) on Doma laukums (Dome Square), opposite Riga Cathedral.
 It was designed by Paul Mandelstamm and built in 1913.

+Art Nouveau Museum

+There exists in Riga the Art Nouveau Museum which is the only museum in the Baltics dedicated to the region's Art Nouveau heritage.
+The building is located in the former private home of Konstantīns Pēkšēns, a notable Latvian architect, and features modern digital exhibitions within the authentic interior of an Art Nouveau apartment.
+The museum first opened in 2009 and is a popular spot for visitors to Riga to see the city's artistic heritage.
+The Riga Jugendstila Centrs (Riga Art Nouveau Centre) is responsible for the Art Nouveau Museum in Riga and also maintains a database of Art Nouveau buildings in the city.